June 1968: Go Sunning And… Lazing

 Summer is here!
 And the June 1968 issue of Stitchcraft has a glorious design to “sun yourself by the pool or on the sand”, “this season’s smartest beach look — the hand knit bikini set.”

 The caption at the top of the page promises you can “Go Sunning and… Lazing”, but does not say anything about “swimming”.
 I can imagine why!
 Though have heard that the one-piece knitted swimsuits of the 1930s and 1940s didn’t stretch all too much when wet, I cannot imagine that this 1960s bikini with garter-stitch bands would cling to the body effectively in water.
-Nothing like having your bathing suit float off of your body on a wave to make that day at the beach truly memorable!
-I have a modern bathing suit for actual swimming (which I don’t do much of for fun anyway), and I try to avoid direct sunlight when possible, but I can definitely see myself “lazing” in the shade on a pool chair in a hand-knit bikini, so this was my project for June.
+Nothing like having your bathing suit float off of your body on a wave to make that day at the beach truly memorable… I have a modern bathing suit for actual swimming (which I don’t do much of for fun anyway), and I try to avoid direct sunlight when possible, but I can definitely see myself “lazing” in the shade on a pool chair in a hand-knit bikini, so this was my project for June.

 The three sizes for the top are for 32-33, 34-35, or 36-37 inch bust.
 I made the third size.
 Like me, the model seems to have at most a B cup.
 I imagine this style of hand-knit swimwear wouldn’t work very well for anyone built much bigger than that, since it doesn’t give much support and and more weight would make the bands stretch too much.

 Finding the right yarn was a challenge.
 The original wool is Patons “Four Seasons”, a sport-weight mix of wool and synthetic fibres with a bobbly, “popcorn” texture, in “Surf Blue” colour.
 I found exactly one brand of yarn with the right weight and look and it is perfect — Popcorn by Lana Grossa — but it is also 100% cotton, so possibly even less appropriate for swimming than the original.
 It’s also probably a bit heavier, which was OK with me if it gives a thicker and less see-through fabric.
 It was also available in bright pink!
-If I am going to knit myself a bikini from 1968, I want it to be as bright and fun as possible, so that was perfect.
+If I was going to knit myself a bikini from 1968, I wanted it to be as bright and fun as possible, so that was perfect.

 The top is knitted in stocking-stitch, from the band up to the straps, with garter-stitch borders.
 I was unsure of the suitability of garter stitch for a bra band, as it is just going to stretch horizontally, but ribbing was impractical for the rest of the borders (which need to lie neatly flat) and combining the two didn’t appeal to me.
 I knit an elastic thread along with the yarn on 3,5 mm needles, which made the band surprisingly firm and gave it some elasticity.
 If necessary, the band could be reinforced with a narrow strip of elastic.
 There’s a vertical band of 12 stitches garter stitch in the middle of the front.